 Can you get into uni without an ATAR?

-The answer is yes – there are multiple non-ATAR pathways to uni.
+The answer is yes – there are multiple non-ATAR pathways to uni and studying your dream undergraduate degree.
 You just need to find the one that best suits you and your circumstances.

 Jump to the information that's relevant for you: